 GENERATION SERVE FAMILY VOLUNTEER DAY: November 23

 Generation Serve will host its third-annual Family Volunteer Day at the Millennium Youth Entertainment Complex.
-The event will be a free, city-wide event for families to come learn more about our community’s needs and sample service projects in eight different service areas like animal welfare, environment, helping people, helping kids, helping seniors, health and wellness, and more.
+The event will be a free, city-wide event for families to come to learn more about our community’s needs and sample service projects in eight different service areas like animal welfare, environment, helping people, helping kids, helping seniors, health and wellness, and more.

 Activities will vary by service area, but Generation Serves says the event is a chance for families new to volunteering to “sample” service activities rather than the organization’s usual, hours-long projects.
 The idea is to sample service activities around the room that meet the needs of nonprofit organizations from all over Austin.